AI Can Learn Scientific Taste: AI Can Learn Scientific Judgement

 \subsection{Experimental Setup}

-\paragraph{Training Data.} We construct \bench from 2.1M arXiv papers published through 2024, yielding 696,758 field- and time-matched preference pairs across Computer Science, Mathematics, Physics, and other fields.
+\paragraph{Training Data.} We construct \bench from 2.1M arXiv papers published through 2024, yielding 720,341 field- and time-matched preference pairs across Computer Science, Mathematics, Physics, and other fields.
 Preference labels are derived from citation counts.
 See Appendix~\ref{sec:app_dataset} for construction details.

-\paragraph{Test Sets.} We evaluate \judge under three complementary settings that test in-domain judgment, temporal extrapolation, and cross-metric transfer.
-Across settings, each pair is matched by field and publication time, so the comparison is made between papers from similar areas and periods. \textbf{(1) Main (In-domain):} 728 pairs stratified across CS, Physics, Math, and Others, measuring in-distribution citation preference prediction across major scientific fields.
-See Appendix~\ref{sec:app_dataset} for the complete field-to-subcategory mapping. \textbf{(2) Temporal OOD:} 514 pairs from papers published in 2025, after the training period, testing whether learned citation preferences extrapolate to future papers. \textbf{(3) Metric OOD (ICLR):} 611 pairs from ICLR submissions (2017--2026), where preferences are determined by peer review scores instead of citations, testing whether citation-trained judgment transfers to peer-review-based preference.
-We also report results on 160 bioRxiv biology pairs (Appendix~\ref{sec:app_bio_ood}).
-See Appendix~\ref{sec:app_dataset} for construction details.
+\paragraph{Test Sets.} We evaluate \judge under complementary in-domain, temporal, metric-transfer, and controlled-comparison settings.
+The citation-based settings match pairs by field and publication time, so comparisons involve papers from similar areas and periods. \textbf{(1) Main (In-domain):} 1,000 citation-preference pairs sampled from an 8,830-pair source pool and stratified across CS, Physics, Math, and Others.
+This setting measures in-distribution citation-preference judgement across major scientific fields. \textbf{(2) Temporal OOD:} 514 pairs from papers published in 2025, after the training period, testing whether learned citation preferences extrapolate to future papers.
+Both citation-based test sets are detailed in Appendix~\ref{sec:app_citation_tests}. \textbf{(3) Metric OOD:} We use 611 review-score pairs drawn from 2017--2026 submissions to the International Conference on Learning Representations (ICLR), a peer-reviewed machine-learning conference.
+We also use 599 arXiv paper pairs labelled by Altmetric attention scores, which summarize online attention to research outputs (Appendix~\ref{sec:app_metric_tests}). \textbf{(4) Controlled comparisons:} 541 citation-preference pairs linked to the same CSRankings faculty member and matched by publication quarter and local subcategory, and 245 embedding-matched topic-control pairs (Appendix~\ref{sec:app_controlled_tests}).
+For field generalization, we separately train CS-only variants and evaluate them across the main-test fields.
+An additional evaluation on 160 bioRxiv biology pairs is provided in Appendix~\ref{sec:app_bio_ood}.
+See Appendix~\ref{sec:app_dataset} for the complete field-to-subcategory mapping.